tokenika/tokenika.github.io/WarsawBlock.md

 ## ad 2.
 Quick survey "State of the blockchain today"

-- How much are we spending on BTC and ETH mining per year?
+- How much in total are we spending on BTC and ETH mining per year?
 (5 bln USD / year, 12 mln USD / day, which is much more than the total raised by all ICOs so far: 3 bln USD)
 - What is BTC average transaction fee?
 What about ETH?
 (3 USD & 0.30 USD)
+- How many transactions per second does Facebook require?
+(50k trxn/sec)
-- How many transactions per second is BTC able process?
+- How many transactions per second is BTC able to process?
 What about ETH?
 (4 trxn/sec & 30 trxn/sec)
-- How many transactions per second does Facebook require?
-(50k trxn/sec)
-- What is the current record of transaction processing in the crypto-space?
-(3-20k trxn/sec by BitShares)
 - Which are the four top blockchains currently in production which handle the biggest number of transactions?
 (BTC, ETH, Steem, BitShares)